 What would happen if we looked at our own relationships from the perspective of the “whole”–the entire pattern rather than the individual scraps of fabric?
 Would we be more forgiving?
 Be able to look at the entire history of the relationship, rather than the latest interaction, and give others the benefit of the doubt?
 Be less willing to end friendships or family ties because of a “rough patch”??
 I wonder…

 Being in a relationship takes courage.
 Being able to see past our own pain to that of others requires emotional awareness and compassion.

 When I start to work with new couple clients, I explain the difference between “couple therapy” and “individual therapy”.
 When I work with an individual, they are the client.?
 However, when I work with a couple, the relationship is the client.
 From this perspective, we start to look at individual actions through the lens of “Will this help or hurt our relationship?”.
 This question helps to put some distance between our individual wants in order to focus on the other’s needs.

 This concept applies no matter the type of the relationship–romantic, friendship, parent/child, work colleagues…

 At the end of the day, it’s all about our relationships.
 When people at the end of their lives are asked about regrets, they’re not usually about work, money or things.?
 Their regrets are about missed chances in relationships–those not pursued or that were allowed to end badly.
 Often their joyous memories involve connection to others.

 I suggest we focus on our connections now so that we have fewer regrets.

-And now…here’s a link to the official trailer for the movie “Happy” as well as the TED talk from Roko Belic–the creator of the movie–talking about his experience making the movie.?
-The movie is currently available on Netflix and definitely worth time.?
+And now..the TED talk from Roko Belic–the creator of the movie “Happy”–talking about his experience making the movie.?
+The movie is currently available on Netflix and definitely worth time.
 Enjoy!